German PronounsI, You, We, In German

 Demonstrative Pronouns (Nominative Case)

-Pay special attention to the gender of the nouns or whether they are singular or plural.
+Using the table, write the correct demonstrative pronoun for each example.
+Pay close attention to the gender of the nouns and whether they’re singular or plural.

 Accusative Case